Solving Dynamic Optimization Problems to a Specified Accuracy: An Alternating Approach using Integrated Residuals: Direct Alternating Integrated Residual (DAIR) Method

 In terms of the accuracy of the solution, the above two problems can be considered as a practically balanced approach: DAIR is more reliable than direct collocation because it minimizes the MIRNS error for the dynamic equations.
-DAIR is easier to implement and solve than the PBF method, because DAIR avoids the need to introduce a sequence of weights for penalty and barrier terms and choosing an appropriate, tailored NLP solver; the NLPs in DAIR can be solved using most off-the-shelf solvers.
+DAIR is easier to implement and solve than the PBF method, because DAIR avoids the need to introduce a sequence of weights for penalty and barrier terms and choosing an appropriate, tailored NLP solver.
+The NLPs in DAIR will also benefit from tailored solvers designed for efficiency, but the NLPs can be successfuly solved directly using most off-the-shelf solvers.

 Note that inequality constraints are chosen to be enforced at polynomial data points only (similar to direct collocation), and existing constraint tightening techniques (e.g.\ in \cite{Paiva8392794}) may be applied when necessary.
 This is an efficient choice for numerical computations, but is without loss of generality; the DAIR framework allows discretized inequality constraints to be enforced anywhere along the trajectory.